BuildYourBook/buildyourbook.github.io/_posts/2022-03-22-Seeking-Fulfillment.md

 author: Aaron Baer
 date: 2022-03-22T00:00:00.000Z
 ---
-__note: it appears that there is a mishap yesterday and the wrong post was sent out.
+__note: it appears that there was a technical mishap yesterday and the wrong post was sent out.
 Here is the intended post below.
 Sorry about that folks.__

 One of the things that most lawyers are looking for is fulfillment.